How to start paying off your student loans

 Treat yourself.
 Celebrate milestones and keep yourself motivated as you track your progress and watch your debt disappear.

-Take this one payment at a time
+Take it one payment at a time

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.